 This introduction can be done in several ways.
 Advertisements and paid media (like display ads on the Google Display Network, radio, video ads, TV commercials, print ads, and more) are designed to show off your business in front of a new customer.
 There are also passive ways, such as search engine optimization, which rely on customers “discovering” your organization while searching online via search engines topics.
 Another form of awareness is inbound marketing, which is intercepting a prospect as they research information – for example, if a user is searching online for “auto body repair” and that is your business, having a paid ad and a website for the user to visit would be ideal.

 It’s also vital to select the right advertising medium and messaging.
 For example, if your business caters to the 18-24 age group, a newspaper ad may have poor performance since that demographic doesn’t read newspapers with much success.

 Phase Two – Consideration

-Now that we understand awareness, we need something for users to do who are interested.
+Now that we understand awareness, we need to engage and excite users who are interested.
 Most modern marketing drives prospects back to a website so they can explore your business and let them explore if they are a good fit.
 Websites allow prospects to research, read, and explore all on their own.